 Flight: 30 min | Meals: Breakfast

-The Lukla flight home.
-The same 30-minute spectacle in reverse — the Himalayan ridges, the Kathmandu valley appearing below, and the landing that marks the official end of the Everest Base Camp trek itinerary.
-12 days.
+The flight home to Kathmandu — the same 30-minute spectacle in reverse, Himalayan ridges giving way to the Kathmandu valley below, and a landing that marks the official end of the trip.
+Twelve days.
 130km.
 Kala Patthar at 5,545m with Everest fully visible at sunrise.
 Done.

 Every experienced EBC operator schedules two acclimatisation days.
-Mountain Hike Nepal treats both as non-negotiable — they are never compressed, never converted to rest days, and never skipped regardless of group fitness or schedule pressure.
-Here is why specifically.
+We treat both as non-negotiable — never compressed, never converted to rest days, never skipped regardless of group fitness or schedule pressure.
+Here’s specifically why.

 Buffer Days and Contingency Planning

-Always build 2–3 buffer days in Kathmandu after the Day 12 return before any international connection.
-Lukla flights are weather-dependent.
-Cancellations during poor visibility are common in October, November, and May — delays of 1–2 days happen every season.
-Furthermore, never book a same-day international connection from your Lukla return day.
-Helicopter evacuation from Gorakshep is available if needed — your travel insurance covers it.
-Consequently, the buffer days are not pessimism — they are the single most important logistical decision of the entire trip.
+Always build 2–3 buffer days into your Kathmandu schedule after the Day 12 return, before any international connection.
+Lukla flights are entirely weather-dependent, and cancellations during poor visibility are common in October, November, and May — a one to two day delay happens most seasons.
+Never book a same-day international connection off your Lukla return day.
+Helicopter evacuation from Gorakshep is available if you need it, and your travel insurance covers it.
+The buffer days aren’t pessimism — they’re the single most important logistical decision of the whole trip.

 Everest Base Camp Trek Itinerary Extensions

-Contact Mountain Hike Nepal before booking to discuss any extension — all can be built into the standard 12-day Everest Base Camp trek itinerary with adjusted pricing and logistics.
+Contact us before booking to talk through any extension — all of these can be built into the standard 12-day itinerary with adjusted pricing and logistics.

 Frequently Asked Questions

-The Mountain Hike Nepal standard Everest Base Camp trek itinerary is 12 days from Lukla — including two acclimatisation days at Namche and Dingboche.
-Furthermore, always add 2–3 buffer days in Kathmandu to allow for Lukla flight weather delays.
-Consequently, the recommended Nepal trip duration for EBC is 14–16 days total including Kathmandu days on each side.
+Our standard Everest Base Camp trek itinerary runs 12 days from Lukla, including two acclimatisation days at Namche and Dingboche.
+Always add 2–3 buffer days in Kathmandu for possible Lukla flight delays, so the realistic total for the Nepal side of the trip is 14–16 days including Kathmandu on each end.

-Technically possible but not recommended.
-Removing an acclimatisation day increases AMS risk significantly and reduces summit success rates.
-Furthermore, Mountain Hike Nepal does not offer compressed itineraries that remove the Namche or Dingboche acclimatisation days — both are structurally essential.
-Consequently, 12 days is the minimum responsible itinerary for EBC and any operator offering 9 or 10-day EBC packages is removing the acclimatisation that keeps trekkers safe above 5,000m.
+Technically, but we wouldn’t recommend it.
+Cutting an acclimatisation day raises AMS risk significantly and lowers summit success rates.
+We don’t offer compressed itineraries that remove the Namche or Dingboche acclimatisation days — both are structurally essential.
+Twelve days is the minimum we’d call a responsible EBC itinerary, and any operator selling a 9 or 10-day package is cutting the acclimatisation that keeps trekkers safe above 5,000m.

 Most trekkers say Day 9 — the pre-dawn climb to Kala Patthar at 5,545m with Everest fully visible at sunrise.
-Furthermore, the combination of the highest point of the trek, the most dramatic view of the expedition, and the knowledge that EBC was reached the day before makes it the emotional peak of the 12-day journey.
-Consequently, it is also the day most trekkers wish they had an extra battery in their camera.
+It combines the highest point of the trek, the most dramatic view of the whole expedition, and the knowledge that you reached EBC the day before, which makes it the emotional peak of the 12 days.
+It’s also the day most trekkers wish they’d packed a spare camera battery.

 Walk the Khumbu.
 Stand at the Base of Everest.

-The Everest Base Camp trek itinerary rewards trekkers who respect the schedule — the acclimatisation days, the pacing, and the early alarms.
-Every day has a purpose.
-Every stop builds toward Kala Patthar at 5,545m with Everest filling the sky at sunrise.
-There is no shortcut to that moment and no way to rush the altitude.
-Walk the trail properly and it delivers everything it promises.
+This itinerary rewards trekkers who respect the schedule — the acclimatisation days, the pacing, the early alarms.
+Every day has a purpose, and every stop builds toward Kala Patthar at 5,545m with Everest filling the sky at sunrise.
+There’s no shortcut to that moment and no way to rush the altitude.
+Walk the trail properly, and it delivers everything it promises.

-Mountain Hike Nepal has guided EBC since 2018 as a licensed local operator in Kathmandu — not a booking platform.
-When you contact us, you speak directly with the team that walks this itinerary every season.
-Consequently, every question about a specific day, the acclimatisation schedule, the Lukla logistics, or the contingency plan gets a real answer from people who were last on this trail recently.
+We’ve guided EBC since 2018 as a licensed local operator in Kathmandu — not a booking platform.
+When you contact us, you’re talking directly to the team that walks this itinerary every season, so any question about a specific day, the acclimatisation schedule, the Lukla logistics, or the contingency plan gets a real answer from people who were last on this trail recently.

 View the full Everest Base Camp Trek package →